Techtonica/curriculum/objectives/week-6-assessment.md

 ## Not Included

+- RegEx (at least creating them, you should still know what they are

-_Topics covered after Monday, 10 February 2020 are not included (e.g. JSON, REST, etc)_
+_All topics covered after Monday, 10 February 2020 are not included (e.g. JSON, REST, etc)_

 ## Example Questions